MANAGEMENT AND ACCOUNTING WEB

 The model is illustrated in an adaptation of Figure 1 below.

-The hypotheses that appear in the graphic illustration are provided in the following table.
+The hypotheses that appear in the graphic illustration are provided below.

 H1a: The diversity of team performance measurement is positively associated with greater involvement in intra-departmental teams.